 Proof of onward journey or return ticket may be required - sometimes before boarding the plane.

-Travelers not staying for more than six hours within the airport waiting for connecting international flights do not need to go through immigration control or apply for visas.
+Travellers not staying for more than six hours within the airport waiting for connecting international flights do not need to go through immigration control or apply for visas.

 Single parents or adults travelling with children should be aware that Argentina requires proof that both parents have given permission for the child to enter or leave the country.